Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ```

 ### DoubleSourceBuilder
-One of the multi-sources builders.
-It uses two ListenableStates as sources of data.
-The builder function is called when any of sources changes.
+One of the multi-source builders, it uses two `ListenableState` objects as sources of data.
+The builder function is called whenever any of the sources change.

 ```dart
 void somewhereInTheBuildFunction() {